 This is a very similar approach to Steve Jobs at Apple.
 His intuition was about the experience consumers wanted with their IT products.

 Bezos’s intuition led him to focus on the service customers wanted from their shopping experience.

-To drive this home, he had to buck the pressure from the institutional investors and back his own judgement by opening vast distribution centres with large numbers of employees.
+To drive this home, he had to buck the pressure from the institutional investors and back his own judgment by opening vast distribution centers with large numbers of employees.

 This was a very different business model to the original plan and emerged in Bezos’s thinking as he learned what it would take to deliver the customer experience, he knew people wanted.

 Suddenly Amazon was investing in property and cutting-edge developments in IT technology because the services he needed to deliver the online customer experience didn’t exist anywhere else.
 They had to be invented by Amazon.
 As of March 2018, Amazon had over 7,500 patents in technology.